markNZed/processism-react-three/storyboard.md

 ### 5.3.2.
 Animation
 Start with a simple process involving a few entities connected by dynamic relations.
 Introduce a positive feedback loop by showing one of these relations intensifying as it cycles back into the system, causing other relations to similarly intensify, eventually leading to a dramatic change in the system.
 Then, contrast this with a negative feedback loop where a relation initially intensifies but is then met with a balancing counter-relation that dampens the intensity, stabilizing the system.
 ### 5.3.3.
 Narration
-In processism, feedback loops play a crucial role in how processes evolve and self-regulate.
-Feedback loops can be understood as the cyclical effects of an action or change within a system, where the output of a process feeds back into the system, influencing future outputs.

-Let’s start with a positive feedback loop.
-Here, we see a process where an initial change amplifies itself.
-As one relation intensifies, it reinforces other relations, leading to a cycle of increasing intensity.
-This kind of feedback can be seen in economic cycles, where increased consumer spending leads to higher production, which in turn boosts spending even further.
-Left unchecked, positive feedback loops can lead to dramatic changes, such as economic bubbles or runaway climate change.

-Now, consider a negative feedback loop, where the system works to stabilize itself.
-In this case, as a relation intensifies, it triggers a counter-relation that dampens the change, balancing the system.
-This is common in climate systems, where a rise in temperature might lead to more cloud cover, which then reflects sunlight and helps cool the planet.
-Negative feedback loops are essential for maintaining stability and preventing systems from spiraling out of control.

-Both positive and negative feedback loops are fundamental to understanding how processes self-regulate or amplify within a system.
-By recognizing these loops, we gain insight into the dynamic and sometimes unpredictable nature of the systems around us, and how small changes can either stabilize or dramatically transform these systems.
+In any system, feedback loops are crucial for shaping how things evolve and adapt.
+Let’s start with positive feedback.
+Here, a small change grows as it cycles back into the system.
+One relation intensifies, which then triggers others, creating a reinforcing loop.
+The system responds by amplifying this change, like a snowball rolling downhill, growing as it gathers momentum.
+This kind of feedback drives rapid growth or even sudden collapse.

+But systems also use negative feedback to maintain balance.
+In this loop, when a change intensifies, the system pushes back.
+A counter-relation kicks in, reducing the effect and bringing things back to a steady state.
+Negative feedback helps stabilize systems, preventing runaway changes.
+Think of how your body regulates its temperature—when you get too hot, you sweat to cool down.

+Feedback loops are the invisible forces behind how systems adapt, amplify, or stabilize over time.
+Recognizing these loops helps us understand how systems can either stay resilient or undergo dramatic shifts.

 ## 5.4.
 Scene: Competition and Collaboration
 ### 5.4.1.
 Objective